 They spent their time in learning from the apostles, taking part in the fellowship, and sharing in the fellowship meals and the prayers.
 (Acts 2)

 We need that encouragement.
-In addition to the basic consensus worldview, the Christian in a congregation will find (if he or she asks) that each and every worldview of each and every member is a little different.
-And in almost every congregation, there will be a group of people, often Deacons or Elders or equivalent, who are known for having successfully dealt with many of the issues that most Christians face.
+In almost every congregation, there will be a group of people, often Deacons or Elders or equivalent, who are known for having successfully dealt with many of the issues that most Christians face.
 These elders and these more seasoned Christians, whether they are ordained or not, are almost universally happy to provide support and teaching to congregants who need it.
 That means that the church is place where members can teach each other how they strengthen and modify their worldview.
 They can discuss things that work and don’t work in creating the connections and structure that underlies it.
 They can discuss strategies they have used to overcome challenges to the kingdom of God.

 More important, it provides *multiple* strategies on how to do this.
-Because every model is individual and idiosyncratic, no solution will work for everybody.
-The bases for the Christian worldview and the interconnections between the pieces are complex, and they rely on each other.
+Because every model is individual and idiosyncratic at the edges, no solution will work for everybody.
 For some people, changing one particular thing is no big deal.
 For others, it may cause a collapse or significant weakening of the worldview — in that case, either the person must find a different change to make, or engage in a more complete restructuring (which can be very threatening).

 Consider my example of evolution.
 For my Christian worldview, evolution is irrelevant — I simply do not care how close or how far evolutionary theory happens to be from physical truth in its ideas about the origin of man.
 Since, to me, faith is simply a choice, then it doesn’t matter whether or not any particular theory plays out.
 It is irrelevant to the fundamental building blocks of my faith (which are essentially untestable and unfalsifiable), and the pertinent connections that dictate my spiritual life do not depend on any scientific or physical conclusions.
 Thus, if evolution turns out to be a ground truth, I will figure out a way to work it in my Christian worldview.
 If it turns out not to be a ground truth, then I won’t bother.
 I don’t care.
 For me the claim that “evolution is correct” has the same impact as “the Oxford comma is correct.”
 Yeah, whatever.